-3.3 Selective sampling of negative data
+3.2 Selective sampling of negative examples

 We need negative examples that are expected to be useful in improving Neg and Com.
-For the current purpose, an example is not useful if it is positive.
-An example is not useful, either, if it is similar to any of the known negative examples.
+For the current purpose, an example is not useful if it is positive, or if it is similar to any of the known negative examples.
 In other words, we prefer negative examples that are not similar to any existing labeled negative example.
 We henceforth refer to unlabeled instances as samples, and labeled ones as examples.

 Our strategy for selecting samples can be implemented straightforwardly.
 We use Pos to estimate how likely a sample is negative.
 To compute the similarity between an unlabeled sample and labeled examples, we use Neg.
-Let p_x be the estimated probability of an unlabeled sample x, and $s_x(> 0)$ be the similarity between x and its nearest negative example.
-The preference for a given sample x is given by, e.g., $Pref(x) = -s_x \log(p_x)$, which we use in the experiments below.
+Let $p_x$ be the estimated probability of an unlabeled sample x, and $s_x (> 0)$ be the similarity between x and its nearest negative example.
+The preference for a given sample x is given by, e.g., $Pref(x) = -s_x \log(p_x)$ , which we use in the experiments.

-Our selective sampling scheme is as follows:
+Our selective sampling scheme is summarized as follows:

-- 1. Generate a set of paraphrases by applying paraphrasing rules to sentences sampled from documents in a given target domain. - 2.
+- Step 1.
+Generate a set of paraphrases by applying paraphrasing rules to sentences sampled from documents in a given target domain. - Step 2.
 Extract a set of triplets from the set of paraphrases.
-We call it a sample pool. - 3.
-Sample a small number of triplets randomly from the sample pool, and label them manually.
-Use only negative samples as the seed of the negative example set for Neg. - 4.
-For each sample in the sample pool, calculate its preference by Pref given above. - 5.
+We call it a sample pool.

+Step 3.
+Sample a small number of triplets at random from the sample pool, and label them manually.
+Use only negative samples as the seed of the negative example set.

+Step 4.
+For each sample x in the sample pool, calculate its preference by Pref(x).

+Step 5.
 Select the most preferred sample, and label it manually.
 If it is negative, add it into the negative example set.

-6. Repeat Steps 4 and 5 until a certain stopping condition is satisfied (for example, the performance for development data is converged).
+Step 6.
+Repeat Steps 4 and 5 until a certain stopping condition is satisfied.